Who we are looking for

 - Any offence as an adult resulting in a prison sentence.

-List of Offences which will almost certainly lead to vetting refusal – with timescales (List 2)
+List of offences which will almost certainly lead to vetting refusal – with timescales (List 2)

-Conviction of the below offences within the last 10 years, an application to join Police Scotland being ineligible and will be rejected at application stage.
+Conviction of the below offences within the last 15 years, an application to join Police Scotland being ineligible and will be rejected at application stage.

-Conviction of the below offences more than 10 years ago, the Force Vetting Unit will make an early assessment of suitability on a case-by-case basis.
+Conviction of the below offences more than 15 years ago, the Force Vetting Unit will make an early assessment of suitability on a case-by-case basis.

 - Hate crime including offences involving discrimination.